Physics and pre-engineeringJohn Ross Buschert, Department Chair, Professor of Physics

 Engineering 3-2 program

 The combination of a liberal arts background and an engineering degree from one of the leading engineering schools in the nation is the optimal education for the modern engineer.
-In this program the student spends three years at Goshen College and two or two and a half years at the engineering school, receiving a bachelor of arts degree in physics, chemistry or informatics from Goshen and a bachelor of science degree from the engineering school.
+In this program the student spends three years at Goshen College and two or two and a half years at the engineering school, receiving a bachelor of arts degree in physics, chemistry or computer science from Goshen and a bachelor of science degree from the engineering school.

 Goshen College has program agreements with University of Notre Dame (South Bend, Ind.) and Case School of Engineering of the Case Western Reserve University (Cleveland, Ohio).
 Admission to the engineering school is granted to a student with a 3.3 overall grade point average, upon recommendation of the physics department.

 Transfer to other schools is possible and common, but is done on an individual basis.
 Goshen College will grant the B.A. degree when the student completes the engineering course and the Goshen College requirements.

 While at Goshen College, the engineering student is enrolled as a physics, chemistry or computer science major.
 Studies of science and mathematics to fulfill the requirements of the first two years in the engineering school are undertaken.
 In addition, the student completes the Goshen College core requirements, including the Study-Service Term (SST).

 A large percentage of the Goshen students pursuing this program receive cum laude degrees from the engineering school and continue graduate study.
 Employment opportunities are excellent for graduates from this program.

 Teacher certification is available for grades 5-12 in two related areas.
 Courses needed in addition to the standard track physics major are:

 Physical Science - Chem 200, Chem 303, Phys 210